-'concession ticket' has the same meaning as in regulation 5 of the Transport (Ticketing) Regulations 2006.
+'concession ticket' has the same meaning as in regulation 5 of the Transport (Compliance and Miscellaneous) (Ticketing) Regulations 2017.

-'concession ticket' means a ticket that, in accordance with conditions determined and published under section 220D of the Transport (Compliance and Miscellaneous) Act 1983 -

-- (a) authorises a holder of the ticket to travel in a passenger vehicle, or to enter a designated area, at a price less than the full price to travel in the passenger vehicle or to enter the designated area; or - authorises a holder of the ticket, or a person accompanying the holder of the ticket, to free (b) travel in a passenger vehicle or free entry to a designated area.
+- 'concession ticket' means a ticket that, in accordance with conditions determined under section 220D of the Act - - (a) authorises free travel, or travel at a price less than the full fare, in a passenger vehicle; or - (b) authorises free entry, or entry at a price less than the full price for entry, to a compulsory ticket area.